Dakar Rally: UTVs

 The utility task vehicle (UTV) category was introduced in 2017.
 Before this, UTVs ran under the car category as the T3 class.
 The class rapidly gained in popularity, and in 2021 the class was further subdivided into separate T3 light prototypes category, and T4 SSVs, which are based on production vehicles.

 Classics

 A new Dakar Classic class was introduced in 2021 for cars and trucks manufactured before 2000, or new vehicles built to original pre-2000 specification.
+For the fifth edition in 2025, rules allowed another five years where 2005 became the latest specification year for the class, effectively making the rule 20 years for classification as classics.

 These vehicles share the same bivouac and the organization but run in a parallel, yet different route, suitable for historic vehicles.
 The scoreboard is not based on fastest time, but rather on regularity rally point scoring system.
 The class feature a reduced entry fee, yet the same rules and fees apply for the assistance.